 Free agency has technically begun, but it’s not yet open season on them.
 Players have until Tuesday to negotiate exclusively with their former clubs.
 Then they hit the open market and can talk to any teams.
-The biggest news of the Cardinals’ free agency moves is that the team has exercised the $7 million option to bring back catcher Yadier Molina to the Cardinals next season.
-Molina, 29, is coming … Continue reading

 For the 11th time in their illustrious history, the St. Louis Cardinals can be called World Series Champions.
 Thankfully, they did it without the type of drama or heroics required in Game 6.
-The Texas Rangers got on Chris Carpenter early, putting up two runs in the top of the first.
-It looked like it was going to be more of the same from the night before.
-But in the … Continue reading

 Four times the Cardinals tied up or took the lead in the game.
 Four times the Rangers followed in their next half inning by taking it back.
 When Jake Westbrook came in to pitch the top of the 11th and held the Rangers off the board, that was the first time that the Rangers hadn’t come back immediately to take the lead.
 And it was just what the doctor ordered… Doctor Freese, that is.